 |One of the most exotic tropical wildflowers - Glory Lily.
 Did you know Glory lily, though poisonous, is used in a lot of medicines and is the state flower of Tamil Nadu and National Flower of Zimbabwe?|

 True, Kaas is vast and more overwhelming visually, but this weekend made me realize Mumbai is no less.
-If my words were not enough, these pictures must have definitely given you a glimpse the green Mumbai I saw during my last weekend trails!
+If my words were not enough, these pictures must have definitely given you a glimpse of the green Mumbai I saw during my last weekend trail!

 |The greens and the pinks of a different sort this time.|

 Have you experienced something amazing like this in some local area?
 Do let me know in the comments below.